status-im/swarms/ideas/275-recyclable-fee.md

 ## Product Overview

-Burning fees are used when theres no rightful beneficiary for the destination of funds, however in a fixed supply economy will ultimately lead to a failed model because of excessive deflation of economy.
+Burning fees are used when there is no rightful beneficiary for the destination of funds, however in a fixed supply economy will ultimately lead to a failed model because of excessive deflation of economy.
 Recycling fees to approved destinations by Status Democracy can lead to a self funded DAO through its own fees.
-This fees should not be introduced without reason, instead they are only introduced when there is no other way of achieving an social-economic feature, for example, a curation board where users can pay to increase a determined rating but theres no rightful destination of this funds in an decentralized organization.
+This fees should not be introduced without reason, instead they are only introduced when there is no other way of achieving an social-economic feature, for example, a curation board where users can pay to increase a determined rating but there is no rightful destination of this funds in an decentralized organization.
 Future features of Status Network, such as "Emoji Score Board" will send fees to recycling.
-Users that have their locked fees will be able to select where that fees can go, therefore deciding by themselfs which features to be implemented in Status are more important.
+Users that have their locked fees will be able to select where that fees can go, therefore deciding by themselves which features to be implemented in Status are more important.

 ### User Stories